Hydrogen peroxide (H2O2) lewis structure, molecular geometry, polar or non-polar, hybridization

 The H2O2 lewis dot structure is very simple and the procedure for drawing it same as the other molecules.

-Let’s see how to draw its Lewis structure step by step.
+Let’s see how to draw the Lewis structure of H2O2 step by step.

 Follow some steps to drawing the H2O2 Lewis dot structure